 Not only does the end of summer mean that people are back on their computers, but they’re looking for gift ideas, decorations, holiday outfits… AKA they’re SHOPPING.

-So that’s good news on its own.
-The other good news is that affiliate programs generally have more money to spend this time of year, thanks in part to that old adage that you need to spend money to make money.
+That’s good news on its own.
+The other good news is that affiliate programs generally have more money to spend during Q4, thanks in part to that old adage that you need to spend money to make money.
 The affiliate programs might spend the money on bonuses, increased commissions, and even sponsored posts.